 There are a number of usual suspects at this point:

-- You’ve ran out of IP addresses – the subnet isn’t large enough or the DHCP lease time is too long.
+- You’ve ran out of IP addresses – the subnet isn’t large enough or the Dynamics Host Configuration Protocol (DHCP) lease time is too long.
 Usually both.

 - WAN connection is flaky or saturated.

-- Switches or Access points are down & not servicing clients.
+- Switches or access points are down and not servicing clients.

-- If so, can guests logon via acceptance of T&Cs, Email address or Social Media login (Facebook/twitter/Instagram/LinkedIn etc)?
-This can cause issues – usually user issues or the logon page doesn’t automatically pop up making it easy to sign in.
+- If so, can guests logon via acceptance of terms and conditions, email address or social media login?
+If so, this can cause issues – usually user issues or the logon page doesn’t automatically pop up making it easy to sign in.

-To help with the above we operate a 365, 24/7 UK based helpdesk.
-This covers both pro-active & reactive support:
+To help with the above we operate a 365, 24/7 UK based help desk.
+This covers both proactive and reactive support:

-Pro-active – we monitor the internet connection, firewall, switches & access points & receive alerts should any issues arise.
+- Proactive – we monitor the internet connection, firewall, switches and access points and receive alerts should any issues arise.
 We can usually fix 90% of problems this way – most before the venue even realises there is a problem.

-Reactive – taking calls from reception or the individual user on any specific problem.
-The helpdesk can then “see” the user device on the network to determine the exact issue.
-These problems are usually fixed within a few minutes & whilst the user is on the line.
+- Reactive – taking calls from reception or the individual user on any specific problem.
+The help desk can then “see” the user device on the network to determine the exact issue.
+These problems are usually fixed within a few minutes and whilst the user is on the line.